 In this series of blogposts, we feature six real-life spaces which underwent an extreme makeover as part of Mediacorp Channel 8’s new home makeover show House Everything.
-Lamitak proudly sponsored the laminates featured in these six stunning transformations.
+TAK, the parent company of Lamitak, proudly sponsored the laminates featured in these stunning transformations.

 Emily from Starry Homestead designed lots of storage spaces and used a pastel colour palette to give this once cluttered home a clean and calm look.

 Home to five adults, a young child and a baby, this four-room HDB flat was in dire need of help.
 Besides the household clutter that has been accumulating over the years, now kiddy clutter, such as a playpen and toys, have added to the mess.
 The flat’s owners live with their son, daughter and son-in-law, and two grandchildren.